sednabcn/ai-llm-blog/_pages/contribute.md

 # Contribution Guidelines

-We welcome contributions from the AI/LLM community!
+We welcome contributions from the<span style="color:#5c00c7;"> AI/LLM community!</span>.
 This guide will help you understand how to submit content and collaborate with us effectively.

 ## How to Get Involved